huseinzol05/water-healer/README.md

 ### auto shutdown dask

-When dask client disconnected with dask cluster, `wh.healing` also can helps us to shutdown the script.
+When dask client disconnected with dask cluster, `wh.auto_shutdown` also can helps us to shutdown the script.

 ```python
 client = Client()